-

 Every step is tailored to your child. -

-Personalized Treatment with HBOT and Targeted Therapy
+Personalised Treatment with HBOT and Targeted Therapy

 Your child will take part in a structured 12-week program that includes: